Order Your Contraceptive Pill Online with Confidence

 • Weight fluctuations (though evidence is limited)

 If these side effects are causing you problems and impacting your daily routine, you may benefit from looking into alternative contraceptive methods.
-The Tuune contraceptive service can help you identify alternatives, simply share your concerns and current contraceptive method for the service to recommend other options that could be more suitable for you.
+The Weldricks contraceptive service can help you identify alternatives, simply share your concerns and current contraceptive method for the service to recommend other options that could be more suitable for you.

 Could my current health issues be related to my birth control pill?